bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 chaptersDepth: 1
 chapDelim: ""
 abstract: |
-  FMRI studies investigating the acquisition of sequential motor skills in humans have revealed learning-related functional reorganizations of the cortico-striatal and cortico-cerebellar motor systems in link with the hippocampus.
+  FMRI studies investigating the acquisition of sequential motor skills in humans have revealed learning-related functional reorganizations of the cortico-striatal and cortico-cerebellar motor systems *with initial hippocampal contribution.*
-  Yet, the functional significance of these activity level changes is not fully understood as they convey the evolution of both sequence-specific knowledge and unspecific task expertise.
+  Yet, the functional significance of these activity level changes *remains ambiguous* as they convey the evolution of both sequence-specific knowledge and unspecific task expertise.
   Moreover, these changes do not specifically assess the occurrence of learning-related plasticity.
   To address these issues, we investigated local circuits tuning to sequence-specific information using multivariate distances between patterns evoked by consolidated or newly acquired motor sequences production.
   Results reveal that representations in dorsolateral striatum, prefrontal and secondary motor cortices are greater when executing consolidated sequences than untrained ones.
 By contrast, sequence representations in the hippocampus and dorsomedial striatum are less engaged.